awaisrauf/ee512/about.md

 Thursday 05:30 P.M. - 07:00 P.M. at LT5 (Level 6)

 TA sessions will be announced alongside the course.

+TA Office Hours: Every Thursday 2:30 P.M. - 5.30 P.M. in SPIDER Lab Level 4
 ### Summary
 ___
 <p>This course will provide an introduction to the theory of statistical learning and practical machine